benjamincrozat/sevalla-template-laravel/README.md

 ## Architecture

 On Sevalla, every app has a **default web process** that serves HTTP requests.

+If you prefer to build using the Dockerfile:
-In this example, the app is built from the repository’s `Dockerfile`, and the web process runs **FrankenPHP** (Caddy-based) from the serversideup image, serving `/public` and running PHP.
+- The app is built from the repository’s `Dockerfile` and the web process runs **FrankenPHP** (Caddy-based) from the serversideup image, serving `/public` and running PHP.

+If you prefer to build using Nixpacks:
+- The app is built from your repository's code.
+Nixpacks figures out the best way to build your project.

 ## Steps